EMIT-leadership-development/emit/_programs/religious-leaders.md

   &nbsp;
 motivation: >-
-  Spiritual Leaders are not only leading at their places of worship, but also in their communities in general.
-Therefor, they must be trained to serve effectively as agents of change.
+  Religious Leaders are not only leading at their places of worship, but also in their communities in general.
+Therefore, they must be trained to serve effectively as agents of change.
 status: current
 entrance: No academic qualification is required.
 Applicants must be recognized as leaders within their spiritual community.
 Applicants must be able to attend all classes, pay their tuition and train 10 other leaders.